-The Civic Federation recommends that a unified property tax administration office be created.
-The new office would merge the Treasurer's office; the County Clerk's tax extension, tax redemption and map divisions; the part of the Recorder's office dealing with property records; and the Auditor's property functions.
+Building on the eventual consolidation of the offices of the Cook County Recorder of Deeds and the Cook County Clerk before December 2020,16 the Civic Federation recommends that a unified property tax administration office be created.
+The new office would merge the Treasurer's office; the County Clerk's tax extension, tax redemption and map divisions; the part of the current-Recorder's office dealing with property records; and the Auditor's property functions.
 It would be an appointed rather than an elected office.